The Lampertschalp has not been served since September 11.

 Between Zerfreila and the Länta: Hikers and bikers meet at Lampertschalp.

-Open from approx. mid-June to the end of September.
+Open from approx. mid-June to September 11th.

 Contact